 We use a third party provider, Zendesk, to supply and support our Web Chat service, which we use to answer member enquiries in real time.

 If you use the Web Chat service we will collect your name, email address and the contents of your Web Chat session (including your IP address).
-If the Web Chat relates to matter your employment and we’re giving advice, we’ll keep a transcript of the Chat as part of your membership record on our internal database and will delete the transcript on the Zendesk system.
-All other transcripts, where we’ve provided basis information, such details of member benefits, will be deleted.
+If the Web Chat relates to your employment and we’re giving advice, we’ll keep a transcript of the Chat as part of your membership record on our internal database and will delete the transcript on the Zendesk system.
+All other transcripts where we’ve provided basic information, such as details of member benefits, will be deleted.

 You can request a transcript of your Web Chat session using the ‘options’ field at the bottom of the Web Chat box.